-The newspapers reported that Dr. Martin Luther King, Jr. stood in front of a quarter million civil rights workers on the Mall in Washington DC in 1963 when he gave that speech.
-Time has since shown that he was standing front of history.
+The newspapers reported that Dr. Martin Luther King, Jr. stood in front of a quarter-million civil rights workers on the Mall in Washington DC in 1963 when he gave that speech but time has since shown that he was standing in front of history.

 Dr. King was not addressing millionaires or politically powerful people.
-He was talking to an America that wanted to believe that what always had been didn’t have to be.
-To an America that used skin color, ethnic origin, religious belief and other “silos” as a way of keeping some of its citizens from enjoying the full bounty of freedoms the American dream had to offer.
+He was talking to an America that wanted to believe that what always had been, didn’t have to be.
+He spoke to an America that used skin color, ethnic origin, religious belief, and other “silos” as a way of keeping some of its citizens from enjoying the full bounty of freedoms the American dream had to offer.

-Most of us go through life thinking we are small boats on a fast moving river of time – that at best, we can keep from hitting rocks or sinking in a storm.
-I would argue, as I believe Dr. King did, that each of us has the opportunity not only keep afloat in rough seas but to actually steer a course towards calm waters.
-And more importantly, to help others reach safe harbor too even if we have not yet reached it ourselves.
+Most of us go through life thinking we are small boats on a fast-moving river of time – that at best, we can keep from hitting rocks or sinking in a storm.
+I would argue, as I believe Dr. King did, that each of us has the opportunity not only to keep afloat in rough seas but to actually steer a course towards calm waters.
+And more importantly, to help others reach safe harbor too, even if we have not yet reached it ourselves.

-For millions of Americans who still struggle in today’s economy, it is easy to forget that we can use the excess food in our backyards instead of just our back pockets to help our neighbors in need – not only to help give them a meal but to help give them a future.
-It is important to remember that a well fed community has always improved the opportunity for its people to thrive and flourish economically and therefore to enjoy the bounty of liberty America has to offer.
+For millions of Americans who still struggle in today’s economy, it is easy to forget that we can use the surplus food in our backyards to help our neighbors in need – not only to help give them a meal but to help give them a future.
+It is important to remember that a well-nourished community has always improved the opportunity for its people to thrive and flourish economically and therefore to enjoy the bounty of liberty America has to offer.